ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 If this was all successful, you can open the repository in an IDE and select the `dragon_submission` environment to run the code in.
 When running on Mac, xformers version 0.0.21 may work better (`pip install xformers==0.0.21`).

-To validate the setup works as intended, run the `test.py` script to train on the synthetic datasets.
+To validate the setup works as intended, run the <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/test.py" target="_blank">`test.py`</a> script to train on the synthetic datasets.
 This will fine-tune the model for each of the nine synthetic debugging datasets, so this can take a while.

 ## Developing Your Own Solution
 After the setup above you're good to go to implement your own AI algorithm!
-The most logical place to start adapting is the `process.py` script, there are two example alterations provided there too.
-Any additional imported packages should be added to `requirements.txt`, and any additional files and folders should be explicitly copied through commands in the `Dockerfile`.
+The most logical place to start adapting is the <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/process.py" target="_blank">`process.py`</a> script, there are two example alterations provided there too.
+Any additional imported packages should be added to <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/requirements.txt" target="_blank">`requirements.txt`</a>, and any additional files and folders should be explicitly copied through commands in the <a href="https://github.com/DIAGNijmegen/dragon_submission/blob/main/Dockerfile" target="_blank">`Dockerfile`</a>.

 To update your algorithm on Grand Challenge, you can test your new Docker container, after which you can update the forked repository and **tag** it (following the instructions
 <a href="https://grand-challenge.org/documentation/linking-a-github-repository-to-your-algorithm/" target="_blank">here</a>).